discordeno/discordeno/website/docs/examples/reactionroles.md

 // THE REST OF YOUR CODE
 ```

 In the `onItem` function, we are making sure we are only responding if the message object of the interaction is for this command.
 This is accomplished by checking the `i.message.id` and comparing it to the id of the message we just sent.
 But wait, you might think, we don't have the ID of the message we just sent, do we?
 And you would be right, as of right now, we don't.
-We need to make a small change: we can get the message object from the return value of `interaction.respond`.
-We also need to add an `interaction.defer` before `interaction.respond`.
+We need to make a small change: we can get the message object from the return value of `interaction.reply`.
+We also need to add an `interaction.defer` before `interaction.reply`.
 We won't go into details as for why we need to do this, just know it is due to how Discord interactions work.

 :::warning
 A mis-use of the interaction from the code that uses these interaction by using the ItemCollector can lead to unexpected behavior, so make sure to check the interaction "nature" before using it, like in our example by making sure it is related to our message.